Skip to main content

 Fractional CMO

-Directs the plan, manages the cadence, and holds internal/external teams accountable
+Directs the plan, runs the weekly rhythm, and holds internal and external teams accountable

 Interim CMO